 2016 – 2021: PeaceWiseKids and PeaceWiseYouth is created

 The next big step was in 2016, when PeaceWise began its ground-breaking work to develop a comprehensive curriculum of biblical peacemaking courses for children of all ages.
 In 2021, this major project was completed, with four different PeaceWiseKids courses for Primary School and three different courses for High School.
-Take a look back at the journey here.

 2021: new logo and tagline, inaugural national peacemaker gathering takes place and PeaceWiseVoice begins